IHE/IHE-MetadataHandbook/README.md

 The intended audience of this handbook is:
 * Those involved in deployment of an XDS Affinity Domain, or XCA Community;
 * Those involved in joining multiple Communities using XCA;
-* Clinicians involved in the use of documents from the Communities;and
+* Clinicians involved in the use of documents from the Communities; and
 * Developers involved in implementing actors supporting the Community.

 The intended audience is expected to be well versed in the Document